 If you suffer from vertigo, you may have been told many things about the cause — that it’s an inner ear problem like Meniere’s disease or labyrinthitis, that it could be tied to medication, that it could be a result of trauma or injury, or even that it’s a sign of a brain problem, like a stroke or tumor.

 If you’re still hunting for the cause of your vertigo, there might be another explanation: TMJ.

 Vertigo is usually described as feeling “off-balance” or dizzy, like the world is spinning around you.
 It can also come with symptoms like nausea, headache, or a ringing in the ears.

 Vertigo is often attributed to inner ear issues because your inner ear is one of three systems in your body in charge of communicating information to your brain about your body’s balance.
-Between your eyes, your muscles and joints, and your inner ear, the brain is able to compile and compare information and determine whether or not your body is balanced.
+Between what your eyes see, what you sense from your muscles and joints (proprioception), and your inner ear detects, the brain can compile and compare information and determine whether or not your body is balanced.
 If the three inputs don’t match, your brain gets confused and you feel dizzy.

 The way the inner ear specifically gauges balance is with a system of canals filled with fluid.
-Tiny hairs in the canals can tell your brain when the fluid is moving, and when the fluid is still.
-(This is why you feel dizzy after spinning in circles — the fluid is still moving, even though your body is not.)
-If those systems aren’t working properly, your brain might be receiving those warning signals even when you should feel balanced.
+Tiny hairs in the canals can tell your brain when the fluid is moving and when the fluid is still, as well as the position of the fluid.
+The three canals are angled to detect movement of three types: up and down, side to side, and tilting.
+You feel dizzy after spinning because the fluid is still moving, but the evidence from your other inputs tells the brain you’re not moving.
+Any type of mismatch between these three systems can similarly lead to dizziness.

 Luckily, treatments for TMJ have been shown to often be effective at reducing or eliminating vertigo.
 Call (803) 781-9090 or contact Smile Columbia Dentistry online to learn more about TMJ treatments and how they can help.